-One of the main challenges in studying individualistic values is the lack of rich individual-level data that meaningfully represents a person's value system.
-Our adaptation of the WVS begins to address this gap, but limitations remain.
-The WVS asks participants to verbally report their answers to static, abstract questions, but lacks the complexity of naturalistic human interactions.
-Gathering individual-level data on ecologically valid tasks or from real, dynamic interactions with \textit{real humans} could be the next big challenge for individualistic alignment.
-Due to the time and cost involved in collecting such data, sample-efficient methods (\eg active learning or interactive questioning) are worth exploring.
+\paragraph{Future.} Studying individualistic values is challenging due to the scarcity of rich, individual-level data that accurately represents personal value systems.
+While our adaptation of the WVS addresses this partially, it is limited by its reliance on static, abstract questions that lack the complexity of real-world human interactions.
+Gathering ecologically valid data from dynamic, real-world interactions with humans is a critical next step for advancing individualistic alignment.
+Given the time and cost constraints, sample-efficient methods (\eg active learning or interactive questioning) are promising avenues.
 Exploring low-dimensional representations of human values to increase tractability while maintaining fidelity will also be important.
-While human decisions are multidimensional and complex, there may be underlying structures that explain much of the variation.
-This area is ripe for interdisciplinary work across statistics, cognitive science, and decision theory.
+Despite the complexity of human decisions, underlying structures may explain much of their variation, making this an ideal focus for interdisciplinary work in statistics, cognitive science, and decision theory.
 Finally, even given a good model of individual values and preferences, applying these representations to system behavior is non-trivial.
-Future work will need to understand computational and data tradeoffs for AI systems to align to these preferences.
-Systems will also have to deal with the fact that human preferences can be non-stationary and context-dependent \citep{carroll2024aialignmentchanginginfluenceable}.
+Future research must address computational and data tradeoffs while accounting for the non-stationary and context-dependent nature of human preferences.

-\subsection{Related Work}
+\section{Related Work}